 Education and History

 There was discussion about including educational elements at the landing and waiting areas at the Bradford Street level and ways to give visitors information about what they will see at the Monument and Museum.
-Discussion also included potential collaboration with school groups, installing a live camera feed both during construction and operation of the funicular and the use of mobile technology through an app to educate visitors.
+Discussion also included potential collaboration with school groups, installing a live camera feed both during construction and operation of the incline elevator and the use of mobile technology through an app to educate visitors.

 Most of the discussion on Operations focused on the fee structure and ticketing policy.
 The PMPM wants to provide free access to its grounds for community members.
-The fee structure and ticketing policy will continue to be discussed as the project moves forward since sentiment toward free access on the funicular to community residents, but also questions regarding who would come under the designation of ‘community member.’
+The fee structure and ticketing policy will continue to be discussed as the project moves forward since sentiment toward free access on the incline elevator to community residents, but also questions regarding who would come under the designation of ‘community member.’

 The PMPM wants to engage the community further in the project and noted that its new External Affairs Committee, led by board member John Jay Wooldridge, will be meeting soon and will come up with additional ideas for public engagement.
-Wooldridge said that he wants to reach out to businesses in Provincetown and the Outer Cape regarding potential sponsorships for the funicular.
+Wooldridge said that he wants to reach out to businesses in Provincetown and the Outer Cape regarding potential sponsorships for the incline elevator.

 There will be further updates and information posted on this blog throughout the coming months.